bytebutcher/decoder-plus-plus/README.md

 ## Advanced Usage

-This section provides you with additional information about how the command line interface and interactive python shell can be used.
+This section provides you with additional information about how the command line interface can be used.

 ### Command Line Interface